lakshithaonline/VisaChecklist/README.md

 1. Download the HTML file
 2. Open it in any modern web browser
-3. Start tracking your visa application progress immediately
+3. Add your Firebase configuration

 ## Usage